 Licensed attorneys are subject to various rules and laws applicable to their profession, which include the Texas Disciplinary Rules of Professional Conduct and the Texas Rules of Disciplinary Procedure.
 Lawyers may face disciplinary action before the State Bar of Texas if they violate any rules or laws related to Interest on Lawyers’ Trust Account (IOLTA).

 Suppose the State Bar finds that you committed a violation, whether it involves IOLTA or another rule or law.
 In that case, you can face significant sanctions that permanently affect your license and career.
 Therefore, you need experienced legal counsel during these proceedings to protect your ability to practice law and operate your business.
-A law license defense lawyer can represent you before the State Bar of Texas in disciplinary proceedings and help avoid or minimize the potential sanctions you may face.
+A professional license defense lawyer can represent you before the State Bar of Texas in disciplinary proceedings and help avoid or minimize the potential sanctions you may face.

 Understanding IOLTA Accounts